 Date Written: August 13, 2003

-Two hypotheses have been advanced to explain why spreads on NASDAQ were substantially higher than those on the NYSE in the 1990s: "collusion" and "preferencing and payment for order flow".
-We present data on all actively traded stocks in these markets of relative effective spreads (RES), aggregated monthly over 1987-1999 and advance a third hypothesis: NASDAQ "SOES-day-trading".
-We estimate NASDAQ and NYSE informed-trade losses and gains to market makers and other liquidity providers on six trade sizes, and find that losses on trades we ascribe to SOES day traders were substantially greater than those on other trades, offset somewhat by gains from small-trade-size investors.
-NASDAQ market makers' response to these losses and additional operations costs incurred to reduce the losses resulted in greater RES and increased trading within the best quotes, predominantly on larger trade sizes.
+Two hypotheses have been advanced to explain why spreads on Nasdaq were substantially higher than those on the NYSE in the 1990s - "collusion" and "preferencing and payment for order flow."
+We present data on all actively traded stocks of relative effective spreads (RES) on these markets, aggregated monthly over 1987-1999 and advance a third hypothesis: Nasdaq "SOES-day-trading."
+We estimate Nasdaq and NYSE informed-trade losses and gains to market makers on six trade sizes, and find that losses on trades we ascribe to SOES day traders were substantially greater than those on other trades, offset somewhat by gains to small-trade-size investors.
+Nasdaq market makers' response resulted in greater RES and increased trading within the best quotes, predominantly on larger trade sizes.
+Among market makers' customers, the costs of SOES day trading were borne largely by traders of the smaller trade sizes.
 The data are consistent with the "SOES-day-trading" hypotheses, but not with the other two.
-Furthermore, the mandatory SOES "experiment" provides insights into the negative effects of automated trading systems (such as ECNs, which now dominate NASDAQ) when their design does not adequately consider opportunistic traders.
+Furthermore, the mandatory SOES "experiment" gave impetus to trading via ECNs, which now dominate Nasdaq.